ytakefuji/hiscovid/README.md

 In other words, the score is equivalent to the accumulation of mistakes made by policymakers.

+The perfect policy outcome means there are no covid-19 deaths.
+There is no perfect policy in the world, but mistakes by policymakers can be corrected.

+The purpose of hiscovid is a new tool for policymakers to learn their mistakes for possible corrections in the future.

 hiscovid scrapes the latest data from the following site over the Internet:

 https://covid.ourworldindata.org/data/owid-covid-data.csv